-Next and last on the level up list is MSE Autoswitch.
+Next and last on the level up list is “Pick Me a Tariff Every Year” which is the same as MSE Autoswitch.
 Again, based on your details and priorities, the top tariff for you will be selected.
 However, this time the service will also sign you up for this deal.
-When that deal expires and a cheaper deal is found, the service will send you a notification to let you know that you are being automatically switched to a cheaper deal.
+When that deal expires and a better deal is found, the service will send you a notification to let you know that you are being automatically switched to a cheaper deal.
 You will need to authenticate the switch but that will be your only involvement in the process for as long as you are signed up to the service.
 You will also be eligible for the cash back benefit every time you switch.

 In the unlikely event that you are totally unaware of how one of these services works:

 First you will enter your details into the website of your chosen service.
 You are then able to either choose the deal for you straight away or look deeper into each offer before deciding between them.

 These services will often entice you in with offers such as money back, free gifts or money off.